gradle/gradle/subprojects/docs/src/docs/release/notes.md

 This release introduces new variant matching error messages for the Java ecosystem.

-In previous releases, these error messages could be very intimidating and sometimes lacked enough context to understand what to do.
+In previous releases, these error messages could be difficult to understand and sometimes lacked enough context to figure out what to do.
-Gradle 6.4 takes a first step in improving those error messages by making them more human readable and introducing some coloring on the console to highlight problems.
+Gradle 6.4 takes a first step in improving those error messages by making them more human readable and introducing some colors to the console to highlight problems.

 <img src="data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAoUAAAE5CAMAAADRF6p1AAAC91BMVEUBAQEFAwABAgQGBgUCAwYH
                                 AwIEBQaqqqoBAxSbaDCJ4jMNAwICAwtJgaMRBQMpBgKicjkCBBofBwInXpIDBw4YBAJ9RhEgVoyH